thindil/steamsky/README.md

 *squashfs-root* directory and type in console `./AppRun`.
 For Windows: unzip files (replace existing) to the proper location where the game is installed.

-* steamsky-development-windows.tar contains Windows 64-bit version of the game.
+* steamsky-stable-windows.tar contains Windows 64-bit version of the game.

-* steamsky-development-linux.tar contains Linux 64-bit version of the game.
+* steamsky-stable-linux.tar contains Linux 64-bit version of the game.

 Size is a file's size after unpacking.
 You will download it compressed with Zip.